OptimalBits/castmill.com/src/players.md

 ---
 title: Players
-description: Whare are Castmill Players
+description: Players are the most important component in your digital signage network.
+Castmill supports most hardware available in the market.
 layout: "page.njk"

 redirect_from: